koyunkyung/archive-uoft/README.md

-# Outbreaks in Toronto Healthcare Institutions After Covid-19: Analysis of the Frequency Trends and the Causative Agent
+# Disease Outbreaks in Toronto Healthcare Institutions: Analysis of Outbreak Patterns Based on Its Type and Settings

 ## Overview